 - Choose a murukku plate that has thick holes to make karasev.
 Grease the murukku mould and transfer half of the dough to it.

 - Check if the oil is hot enough by dropping a small piece of dough in the oil.
-If it raises and doesn't brown quickly the oil is hot enough.
+If it raises and doesn’t brown quickly the oil is hot enough & is right for deep frying.

-- Hold the murukku maker with both your hands and press down gently in the oil.
+- Hold the murukku maker with both your hands, 2 to 3 inches above the oil surface.
+Then press down gently in the oil.
+Squeeze them across the pan.
 When you see the sev is about 3 inches long, take a spoon and gently break them.
 Since the dough is very light, sev easily gets broken and falls off into the kadai.

 Video of Karasev recipe